-With a view to inculcate the habit of reading among the students, CBSE has introduced compulsory reading of a Long Reading Text – Novel in the English Core Course and will be evaluated in the Term-end Assessments.
+With a view to inculcate the habit of reading among the students, CBSE Syllabus for Class 11 English has introduced the compulsory reading of a Long Reading Text – Novel in the English Core Course and will be evaluated in the Term-end Assessments.
 Schools can opt for either one of the texts.

 - The Canterville Ghost by Oscar Wilde (unabridged 1906 Edition)

 - Up from Slavery by Booker T. Washington (unabridged 2000 Edition)

 CBSE Syllabus For Class 11 English Elective 2021